 - Cut a slit in the

-plastic sail, between the 2 long vertical pieces of tape.
+plastic sail, between the two long vertical pieces of tape.
 The slit

 should go all the way from the edge of the insulation tape spar cap, up to the lower horizontal spar.

 - Pass the lower keel lines through the slit in the lower sail.
 Now tightly tie them around the vertical spar, using a Granny knot.
 Get the knot as close to the tip of the dowel as you can.

 the keel itself to find the exact spot, tightly tie the upper lines